Will Your Employer Pay for Your Masters Degree

 If you’re unsure whether your company offers tuition assistance, take these steps:

-• Speak with HR: Human resources can provide details on eligibility, covered programs, and repayment conditions.
+• Speak with HR: Your HR department can provide details on eligibility and requirements.

-• Review the Company’s Benefits Portal: Large employers typically include tuition and education benefits in their online benefits dashboards.
+• Review the Company’s Benefits Portal: Larger organizations often detail education benefits online.

 4. Negotiating Tuition Assistance